hsf-training/hsf-training-reana-webpage/_episodes/07-higgstotautau-parallel.md

 > ## Solution
 >
-> The addition to the worklow specification is:
+> The addition to the workflow specification is:
 >
 > ```yaml
 > - name: plot